sidduloni/nodejs-interview-questions/README.md

    export class AppComponent { }
    ```

-## S.No 45 No Write example for Reactive form in angular
+## S.No 46 Write example for Reactive form in angular
 **Ans:**
 ```typescript